Karbi Anglong district: Languages

-At the time of the 2011 census, 43.94% of the population spoke Karbi, 13.02% Bengali, 9.03% Assamese, 6.04% Boro, 4.67% Nepali, 3.70% Hindi, 2.65% Dimasa, 2.17% Bhojpuri, 1.90% Sadri, 1.39% Kuki and 1.22% Garo as their first language.
+At the time of the 2011 census, 43.94% of the population spoke Karbi, 13.02% Bengali, 9.03% Assamese, 6.04% Boro Kachari, 4.67% Nepali, 3.70% Hindi, 2.65% Dimasa Kachari, 2.17% Bhojpuri, 1.90% Sadri, 1.39% Kuki and 1.22% Garo as their first language.

-Karbi, Assamese, Hindi and English language are used as the common language for communicating among different communities residing in district.

 Culture

-With Karbi as majority, there also exist numerous other ethnic groups like Paite, Tiwa and Hmar are found scattered in the district.
-All these ethnicity represents different and unique identities, customs and traditions, clothing, food and religions of their own, yet they share many common practices making them self-sufficient, satisfied and less dependent from outside supplies than the rest of conventional civilized sections.
-They all rely on Bamboo for their essential frequent use including food (bamboo sprout) and house building materials, curve out utensils from wood, spin out cotton, jhum cultivation, non-dowry practice, local hygienic green vegetables instead of regular green market, clothes manufacturing, and so on.
+While the Karbis are the majority, there also exist numerous other ethnic groups like Tiwa, and Kuki tribes like Thadou and Hmar, found scattered throughout the district.
+All these ethnicities represent different and unique identities, customs and traditions, clothing, food and religions of their own.
+However, these tribes share common practices like utilizing bamboo as food (bamboo shoot) and for construction of their houses, they craft utensils from wood, cultivate cotton for spinning and practiced jhum cultivation.
+They also don't practice dowries and clothing manufacture is counted among their traditional practices.

 Karbi Youth Festival is an annual festival celebrated by the Karbi people of Assam along with other tribals to propagate and display their rich culture and traditions in one platform.
 It is celebrated between 15 and 19 February of every year in Taralangso, Diphu, Karbi Anglong District.
 It is locally called Karbi Riso-Nimso Rong Aje.